Creighton4Good/C4G-Program-Documents/README.md

-# Creighton 4 Good Program
+# Creighton 4 Good Program README

 ## Mission
 Creighton4Good is Creighton University’s open source software development lab.
 It serves as a collaborative learning environment where students, faculty, and community partners co-create and maintain open source software that advances the common good.